-Key Commands.
-Opens a dialog to configure the computer's keyboard keys F4 to F8.
-This dialog can also be used to change the function of the buttons A, B, OUT, SET and DIM of the Babyface Pro.
+ARC & Key Commands.
+Opens a window to configure the computer's keyboard keys F4 to F8, the ARC USB buttons, and the buttons A, B, OUT, SET and DIM of the Babyface Pro.

 Reset Mix.
 Offers several options to reset the mixer state: